Machine Learning for Variance Reduction in Online Experiments: Simulations empirical results

 Figure \ref{fig:sub2} displays the metric-level distribution of CI widths relative to the univariate adjustment case.
 There is substantial heterogeneity in performance across metrics: for some, ML regression adjustment delivers only quite modest gains relative to univariate adjustment, while for others, it drastically shrinks CIs.
 This is natural given the variety of metrics in the analysis: some, especially binary or discrete outcomes, may benefit more from more sophisticated predictive modelling, whereas for others simple linear models may perform well.
 For some metrics, CIs are shrunk by half or more, which may be the difference between experimentation for those metrics being practical and not.
 As in the simulations, the coverage rates for ML regression adjusted CIs for these metrics are close to the nominal level.
 For the metric experiencing the largest variance reduction gains from MLRATE---where one might be the most concerned with coverage---we find an average coverage rate of 94.90\% over 10,000 simulated A/A tests, where each simulated A/A test is carried out on a 10\% subsample drawn at random with replacement from the initial user dataset.

-The supervised learning models we use in this analysis--GBDT and elastic net regression--are deliberately simple, and the training data sample sizes of around 400,000 observations are not especially large by the standards of online A/B tests.
-Moreover, the input features to the models are not heavily preprocessed: they are typically raw logged metric values, as opposed to, say, embeddings generated by a prior ML layer.
-We design our evaluation in this way to give a realistic sense of the potential variance reduction gains that can be attained with minimal effort, and common software implementations of standard ML algorithms.
-We expect that with more sophisticated supervised learning techniques--e.g. deep, recurrent neural networks with transfer learning across metrics--and larger datasets, the precision gains could be considerably greater still.\footnote{In Figure \ref{fig:sub2}, one metric in the GBDT case has substantially \textit{larger} variance than the univariate adjustment case, indicating that the default GBDT fit performs quite poorly on this sample.
+We remark that we design our evaluation to give a realistic sense of the potential variance reduction gains that can be attained with minimal effort and common software implementations of standard ML algorithms.
+In fact, the supervised learning models we use in this analysis--GBDT and elastic net regression--are deliberately simple, and the training data sample sizes of around 400,000 observations are not especially large by the standards of online A/B tests.
+The input features to the models are not heavily preprocessed: they are typically raw logged metric values, as opposed to, say, embeddings generated by a prior ML layer.
+Moreover, as already mentioned in remark \ref{remark4}, we always choose the number of splits $K=2$ instead of treating it as a hyperparameter and tuning for better performance.
+We expect that with more sophisticated supervised learning techniques (e.g. deep, recurrent neural networks with transfer learning across metrics), larger datasets, and better choice of $K$ through cross-validation, the precision gains could be considerably greater still.\footnote{In Figure \ref{fig:sub2}, one metric in the GBDT case has substantially \textit{larger} variance than the univariate adjustment case, indicating that the default GBDT fit performs quite poorly on this sample.
 Larger sample sizes or more customized ML modeling will have the benefit of attenuating such anomalies.}

 In the simulations and the empirical study above, the dimension of the covariates is not large compared to the sample size.
 However, our algorithm applies equally to the high-dimensional regime.
 In many high-dimensional applications, Assumption \ref{assumption:main} can be easily satisfied, and our theory fully extends to this case.